 1. Your Roof Type

 The first thing you should look at is the condition of your roof and your roof type.

 First, look and see if any repairs need to be done.
 This will have to be completed before you can install your solar panels, so if this will be an extra cost, it’s wise you factor that into your budget ahead of time.

-Next, look at your type of roof.
-Solar panels can be installed on pretty much any kind of roof, but certain types will cost more or require specific installers.
+Next, look at your type of roof. residential solar panel installation waukesha wi can be done on pretty much any kind of roof, but certain types will cost more or require specific installers.